Textual and Visual Prompt Fusion for Image Editing via Step-Wise Alignment: Methodology

-Within the text-guided branch of ZIP, the text prompt $t$ is harnessed to facilitate the optimization of the ZIP generation process, relying on the CLIP model.
-Given the absence of ground truth labels in editing tasks, training the model follows a distinct approach compared to conventional vision tasks.
-As a result, we employ the CLIP loss to fine-tune the network.
-Aligning with the methodology presented in~\citet{avrahami2022blended}, we employ the directional CLIP loss outlined in~\Eqref{eq_l_direction} as our loss function:
+The optimization of $\epsilon_\theta$ to $\widetilde{\epsilon}_\theta$ is achieved by using the text prompt $t$ to guide the generation process.
+Due to the absence of ground truth for editing images in editing tasks, fully supervised training methods are not applicable.
+Given that CLIP has the capability for vision-language alignment and can effectively evaluate the editing results without ground-truth images, we use CLIP loss to fine-tune the Attribute Encoder.

+Following the approach presented in~\cite{avrahami2022blended}, we employ the directional CLIP loss in~\Cref{eq_l_direction} as our loss function:

-The modified $\widetilde{P_t}$ and the original $P_t$ correspond respectively to the formulations presented in~\Eqref{eq_zip} and~\Eqref{eq_ddim_short}.
-Here, $t_\text{source}$ and $t_\text{target}$ reference the text prompts outlined in~\Secref{Sec_Overview}.
-The latter expression pertains to the reconstruction loss, which takes the form of the $L_1$ Loss between the generated image and the original image.
-This reconstruction loss effectively preserves the original features, thereby averting drastic alterations.
-To balance the aforementioned losses, the hyperparameters $\lambda_\text{clip}$ and $\lambda_\text{recon}$ are introduced.
+The modified $\widetilde{P_t}$ and the original $P_t$ correspond to the formulations presented in~\Cref{eq_zip} and~\Cref{eq_ddim_short}, respectively.
+The last term in \Cref{eq_loss} is the reconstruction loss, calculated as an $\ell_1$ loss between the generated image and the original image.
+It effectively preserves the original features, preventing drastic alterations.
+To balance the aforementioned losses, we introduce the hyperparameters $\lambda_\text{clip}$ and $\lambda_\text{recon}$.

-During the training phase, the reference image $i_\text{ref}$ and the editing image $i_\text{edit}$ are subject to encoding by the Attribute Encoder and Editing Generator, in accordance with the architecture depicted in~\Figref{fig_architecture}.
-Consequently, these encoded representations manifest as $\Delta h$ and $h$ in the latent space, respectively.

-The resulting output image $i_\text{out}$, generated by a \textit{frozen} diffusion model (Editing Generator) with input $\Delta h + h$, is harnessed for computing the CLIP loss, thereby facilitating the training of the Attribute Encoder.
-In this process, updates are exclusively applied to the parameters of the Attribute Encoder, while the other components, including the Editing Generator, remain \textit{frozen}.